 • Ensure your team are provided with the appropriate signage, equipment, training and PPE to follow the new controls put in place

-Don’t risk the often-deadly consequences of improper dangerous goods storage and handling – talk to the team at Workplace Emergency Management to ensure your workplace is as safe as possible.
+While major incidents involving dangerous goods may be rare, the serious consequences of improper handling are significant.
+Don’t take the risk of facing potentially deadly outcomes—contact the team at Workplace Emergency Management to ensure your workplace is as safe as possible.

 GET IN TOUCH